ibm-cloud-docs/databases-for-mongodb/learn-security-compliance.md

 ## Data Resilience

 - [Backups](/docs/databases-for-mongodb?topic=cloud-databases-dashboard-backups) are included in the service. {{site.data.keyword.databases-for-mongodb}} backups reside in [{{site.data.keyword.cos_full_notm}}](/docs/cloud-object-storage?topic=cloud-object-storage-about-cloud-object-storage&cloud-object-storage-about-cloud-object-storage) and are also [encrypted](/docs/cloud-object-storage?topic=cloud-object-storage-security).
-- A {{site.data.keyword.databases-for-mongodb}} deployment consists of two data nodes, one a primary node and the other as a secondary node.
-They are configured as a replication set without sharding, so both contain a copy of your data.
-An arbiter node is present for tie breaking when electing a primary.
+- A {{site.data.keyword.databases-for-mongodb}} deployment consists of [three data nodes](https://docs.mongodb.com/manual/core/replica-set-architecture-three-members/#primary-with-two-secondary-members-p-s-s), one a primary node and the other two as secondary nodes.
+They are configured as a replication set without sharding, so they provide two complete copies of the data set at all times in addition to the primary.
+If the primary is unavailable, the replica set elects a secondary to be primary and continues normal operation.
+The old primary rejoins the set when available.
 - If you deploy to an {{site.data.keyword.cloud_notm}} Single-Zone Region (SZR), each database node resides on a different host in the datacenter.
 - If you deploy to an {{site.data.keyword.cloud_notm}} Multi-Zone Region (MZR), the nodes are spread over the region's availability zone locations.